Montreal Food Tour: Restaurants, Markets and Typical Food

 We have discovered some of the typical dishes in Montreal that you should definitely try:

-- Poutine – A classic made with fries, cheese curds and gravy.
-This hearty and cozy specialty is a must in Montreal.
+1. Poutine – A classic dish of fries, cheese curds, and gravy.
+This hearty and comforting specialty is a must-try in Montreal.

-- Montreal-Style Bagels – Thinner and sweeter than their New York cousins, these bagels are traditionally baked in a wood-fired oven.
-St. Viateur and Fairmount Bagel are two famous addresses.
+2. Montreal-style bagels: Thinner and sweeter than their New York counterparts, these bagels are traditionally baked in a wood-fired oven.
+St. Viateur and Fairmount Bagel are two famous places to find them.

-- Tourtiere – A savory meat pie, often filled with beef, pork, or game.
+4. Tourtière: a A savory meat pie, often filled with beef, pork, or venison.
 This dish is especially popular during the holidays.

-- Steamé – A steamed hot dog served in a soft bun, often garnished with mustard, cabbage and onions.
+5. Steame – A steamed hot dog, served in a soft bun, often garnished with mustard, cabbage and onions.

-- Beaver Tails – A deep-fried dough pastry that is dipped in various toppings.
+7. Beaver Tails – A deep-fried pastry that is dipped in various toppings.
 Cinnamon and sugar or chocolate are particularly popular.

-- Bagel and Lox – A bagel with cream cheese and smoked salmon, often garnished with onions and capers.
+8. Bagel and Lox – a bagel with cream cheese and smoked salmon, often garnished with onions and capers.

 These local specialties give you a good insight into Montreal's culinary diversity.
 Each dish tells its own story and is an important part of the city's food culture.